3200pro/svelte-portabletext/README.md

 {/if}
 ```

 > 📌 **To keep in mind**: Svelte's SSR mode seems to have issues with whitespace (see [#3168](https://github.com/sveltejs/svelte/issues/3168)), where it does strip unnecessary space between components.
-Due to this, marks (formatting, links, etc.) some times are rendered incorrectly.
+Due to this, marks (formatting, links, etc.) sometimes are rendered incorrectly.
 We're tracking this in [#1](https://github.com/portabletext/svelte-portabletext/issues/1).

 ```svelte
 <!-- CustomHeading (blockStyle) -->